 5.8 Implementation of WIGOS Station Identifiers in the WMO Information System

-In accordance to Resolution 35 (Cg-18), a timetable for the implementation of WIGOS Station Identifiers has to be established taking into account the time needed by Members to modify their downstream systems to exchange, process and visualize data using WSI.
+In accordance to Resolution 35 (Cg-18), a timetable for the implementation of WIGOS Station Identifiers has to be established taking into account the time needed by Members to modify their downstream systems to exchange, process and visualize data using WSI, especially data from new stations without a Traditional Station Identifier (TSI) as the initial priority.
 To achieve a fully operational exchange of data using the WSI the following areas need to be addressed:

 (1) Procedure to assign WSI to new stations

 Clear procedures are needed for the Members to be able to assign WSI to new stations.
-In this respect, each Member shalldevelop a WSI national schema complying with the Manual on the WMO Integrated Global Observing System (WMO-No. 1160).
+In this respect, each Member needs to develop a WSI national schema complying with the Manual on the WMO Integrated Global Observing System (WMO-No. 1160).
 To facilitate the process, the WMO Secretariat will provide some guidance material and sample schemas that can be adopted by Members.

 (2) BUFR/CREX encoding with WSI

 Encoding of BUFR/CREX messages have to follow the guidance provided in the circular letter “Reporting of WIGOS Station identifier in BUFR/CREX messages”.
 Members are required to encode messages following that guidance, the B/C regulations and the BUFR/CREX regulations in the Manual on Codes Vol. I.2.
-GISCs have the role of facilitating the adoption of WSIby supporting national centres (NCs) in their area of responsibility in the encoding of WSI.
+GISCs have the role of facilitating the adoption of WSI initially for new stations without a TSI, by supporting national centres (NCs) in their area of responsibility in the encoding of WSI.

-(3) Adaptation of GTS message-switching software
+(3) GTS message-switching

-GTS message-switching software operated by NCs, RTHs and GISCs has to be able to operate with a mixture of messages having and not having the WSI.
+GTS message-switching operated by NCs, RTHs and GISCs has to be able to handle a mixture of messages having and not having the WSI.
 Guidance on how to compose bulletins from mixed WSI and non-WSI messages has to be provided.
-The GTS message-switching software in all the WIS centres has to be adapted in compliance with the guidance that will be provided.
+The GTS message-switching in all the WIS centres has to follow the guidance that will be provided.

 (4) Adaptation of users’ and NWP software and systems

-The ecosystem of users’ software designed to work with the Traditional Station Identifier (TSI) requires significant adaptations to be able to make use of the WSI schema.
+The ecosystem of users’ software designed to work with the TSI requires significant adaptations to be able to make use of the WSI schema.
 The transition from TSI to WSI is made gradually by the requirement to have the WSI in addition to the TSI in the BUFR messages.
 The presence of both TSI and WSI in the data allows legacy systems to work using the TSI without a need for changes.
 Similar considerations apply to NWP software and systems.
+The transition should be planned based on the careful assessment of requirements and progress in adaptation by all Members and operational centres concerned, including NWP centres.

 The following milestones are proposed to complete the transition.
 Implementation of “Exchange WSI BUFR on GTS” (see C. below) is conditional (to a large extent) on the implementation of “Software to process WSI” (see D. below) due to the risk of losing data, that is currently being shared internationally, if the majority of NWP centres are not ready to use BUFR with WSI.